-Adam S. Walters is a partner at Phillips Lytle LLP and focuses on real estate development, from initial planning and entity formation to project completion, including litigation related to project development.
+Adam S Walters is a partner at Phillips Lytle LLP and focuses on real estate development, from initial planning and entity formation to project completion, including litigation related to project development.
 He is experienced in land use and zoning matters, including environmental impact review pursuant to the State Environmental Quality Review Act and the National Environmental Policy Act.
-He is a member of the American, New York State and Erie County Bar Associations and is the WNY Chapter Chair of the Urban Land Institute.
+He is a member of the American, New York State, and Erie County Bar Associations and is the WNY Chapter Chair of the Urban Land Institute.
 Adam is also an adjunct professor at the State University of New York at Buffalo's School of Architecture and Planning.

-Kenneth R. Crystal is a partner at Phillips Lytle LLP who focuses on commercial real estate, including real estate leasing, finance, development and construction, and restructurings, as well as sales, acquisitions and development of shopping centers, office buildings, hotel properties, residential developments, manufacturing, mixed-use and specialty facilities.
+Kenneth R Crystal is a partner at Phillips Lytle LLP who focuses on commercial real estate, including real estate leasing, finance, development, construction, sales, and acquisitions of manufacturing, office, shopping center, hotel, residential, mixed-use, and speciality facilities and developments.
 He also advises on the concerns of small and large businesses.
-Kenneth is a member of the American Bar Association, the Florida Bar Association and the New York State Bar Association.
+Ken is a member of the American Bar Association, the Florida Bar Association, and the New York State Bar Association.
+Contributed by: Adam S Walters, Kenneth R Crystal, Kelly E Marks and Kimberly R Nason, Phillips Lytle LLP

-Contributed by: Adam S. Walters, Kenneth R. Crystal, Kelly E. Marks and Kimberly R. Nason, Phillips Lytle LLP deals, joint ventures, and equity compensation, with expertise in New York State tax law.
-She has provided tax advice in connection with asset, stock and equity sales; stock offerings and private placements; and executive compensation.
+Kelly E Marks is a partner and tax attorney at Phillips Lytle LLP practicing in partnership and corporate tax, REIT tax, and the taxation of mergers and acquisitions, private equity deals, joint ventures, and equity compensation, with expertise in New York State tax law.
+She has provided tax advice in connection with asset, stock, and equity sales; stock offerings and private placements; and executive compensation.
 Kelly, who is a member of the Bar Associations of New York State and Erie County, also has experience providing tax advice on real estate transactions and joint ventures.